|

 contextually that the meaning of the original statement is not

-that John and Charles work diligently together.)
+that John and Charles work diligently together but perhaps not so

-- Conventionally, capital letters (usually towards the beginning of the alphabet) may be used as abbreviations for propositions.
+- Conventionally, capital letters (usually towards the beginning of the alphabet) may be used as abbreviations for specific propositions.

 E.g., "John and Charles are brothers" can be symbolized as B.